Updated by Bobby

 While shopping for a delay pedal, you might come across the term "tape delay" which can be a little confusing if you don't know the history of delay pedals.

-Basically, delay pedals were first created using a device that literally recorded your guitar onto a tape deck, then played it back.
+In short, delay pedals were first created using a device that literally recorded your guitar onto a tape deck, then played it back.
 These were the original delay effects processers and pedals.

-As you might expect, this method of creating delay had its own unique sound.
+This method of creating delay had its own unique sound.

-Thus, while technology advanced to create smaller circuits and digital processors, the sound profile of the old tape delay boxes is still desirable, giving rise to delay pedals like this one:
+And while technology advanced to create smaller circuits and digital processors, the sound profile of the old tape delay boxes is still desirable, giving rise to delay pedals like this one:

 A pedal made to mimic the tape delay sound and tone.